Rapid evaluation of the spectral signal detection threshold and Stieltjes transform: Preliminaries

 \begin{rmk} Separable variance profiles arise naturally when the columns of $\Y$ are independent random vectors in $\R^p$ of the form

 where the $X_j$ are signal vectors constrained to an $r$-dimensional subspace of $\R^p$; $\A$ is a positive definite matrix; and $b_1,\dots,b_n$ are specified weights.
 In this model, each signal vector $X_j$ is observed in the presence of heteroscedastic noise (with covariance $\A$) of variable strength $b_j$.
 The noise matrix alone is distributed like $\N = \A^{1/2} \G \B^{1/2}$, where $\B = \diag(b_1,\dots,b_n)$.
-When $\A = \I_p$, this model is considered in \cite{hong2018optimally, hong2016towards, hong2018asymptotic}; when $\B = \I_n$, this model is considered in \cite{leeb2019optimal, zhang2018heteroskedastic}. \end{rmk}
+Models like these are considered in, for example, \cite{leeb2019matrix}, \cite{ding2021spiked}.
+When $\A = \I_p$, this model is considered in \cite{hong2018optimally}, \cite{hong2016towards}, \cite{hong2018asymptotic}; when $\B = \I_n$, this model is considered in \cite{zhang2018heteroskedastic}, \cite{leeb2019optimal}. \end{rmk}

 \begin{prop} For $\lambda > \lambda^*$, $D(\lambda)$ is decreasing and convex. \end{prop} \begin{proof} Write $D(\lambda) = \varphi(\lambda) \underline{\varphi}(\lambda)$, where $\varphi(\lambda) = \sqrt{\lambda} s(\lambda)$ and $\underline{\varphi}(\lambda) = \sqrt{\lambda} \s(\lambda)$.
 Using $D'(\lambda) = \varphi(\lambda) \underline{\varphi}'(\lambda) + \varphi'(\lambda) \underline{\varphi}(\lambda)$ and $D''(\lambda) = \varphi(\lambda) \underline{\varphi}''(\lambda) + \varphi''(\lambda) \underline{\varphi}(\lambda) + 2 \varphi'(\lambda) \underline{\varphi}'(\lambda)$, and $\varphi(\lambda) < 0$ and $\underline{\varphi}(\lambda) < 0$ for $\lambda > \lambda^*$, it is enough to show that $\varphi(\lambda)$ $\underline{\varphi}(\lambda)$ are increasing and concave.
 But this follows immediately from the identities